pavelkrusek/market-calendar-tool/README.md

 - **DataFrame Output**: Returns raw data scraped from the website as *pandas* DataFrame(s) for further processing.
 - **Data Handling**: Always returns scraped data encapsulated in a `ScrapeResult` object for consistent data management.
 - **Data Cleaning and Validation**: Provides functionality to clean and validate scraped data for further processing, ensuring data quality and consistency.
+- **Data Saving with Metadata**: Automatically saves scraped data with file names that include the site name, date range, and scrape timestamp, ensuring clarity and uniqueness.
+- **Skip Empty DataFrames**: Automatically skips saving any empty DataFrames, preventing unnecessary files from being created.

 ## Installation